High Volume Recruiting: 11 Best Practices to Ace the Campaign.

 First and foremost, you need a capable team who can work well together and is right for the job.
 On average, one single job opening generates 250 applications, and when you have hundreds of open positions, your team will be swamped in resumes for weeks on end.
 If you don’t have the right people, the team cannot function as best as they can, leading to a catastrophe and the loss of many desirable applicants

 Next thing to do is to equip them with the right tools.
 The manual work in high volume recruiting is exhausting, and it’s so much easier to have the process more automated .
 What’s more, deploying a recruiting software can save you a whale of time.
-For example, with advanced AI technology, you can tailor chatbots that know how to answer your potential candidates’ most frequently asked questions, or even some more specific ones, enabling your recruiting team to spend time on something else.
+For example, with advanced AI technology, you can tailor chatbots that know how to answer your potential candidates' FAQs.
+How about letting AI-powered search engines like ContactOut find candidates' information in minutes instead of hours to fuel high-volume recruiting efforts?
 What’s more, you can also automate the resume scanning and communication process, saving time, and making applicants less likely to abandon applications.

 Most importantly, in times like this when everyone is indoors social distancing, you can use softwares to schedule and organize online interviews with ease, all the while keeping track of all the high volume recruiting metrics from the comfort of your house.